Esterházy: Prince Nikolaus IV [Miklós Pál] (1869–1920)

 The reign of Nikolaus IV was a time of revival for the Esterházy family fortunes.
 The family estates were made into flourishing businesses, including a "traditional welfare net, providing security for employees."
 With the resulting improvement in the family finances, the family properties were finally released from decades of sequestration.
 In addition, the family palaces—including the long-abandoned Esterháza—were restored and provided with modern plumbing and electricity.
 In these efforts Nikolaus was greatly assisted by his wife, Princess Margit (1874–1910), née Countess Cziráky.
+He owned 558,403 acres.